kibeha/ways-to-bacon/README.md

 * bacon_plsql_3.sql - Further modification attempting to reduce PGA usage by pipelining.

+* bacon_plsql_3b.sql - Even further modification attempting to reduce PGA even more by skipping connection path.

 * bacon_plsql_4.sql - Version that accepts both start and end actor and uses BFS from both ends until they meet.

 Folder notebooks contain:

-* bacon_small.dsnb - Zeppelin Notebook for Graph Studio with PGQL queries
+* Bacon_bacon_small.dsnb - Zeppelin Notebook for Graph Studio with PGQL queries for small dataset

 * bacon_small_pgql.txt - Text file with just the PGQL queries from the notebooks

-* bacon_top250.dsnb - Zeppelin Notebook for Graph Studio with PGQL queries
+* Bacon_bacon_top250.dsnb - Zeppelin Notebook for Graph Studio with PGQL queries for top250 dataset

 * bacon_top250_pgql.txt - Text file with just the PGQL queries from the notebooks

+* Bacon_bacon_full.dsnb - Zeppelin Notebook for Graph Studio with PGQL queries for full dataset

+* bacon_full_pgql.txt - Text file with just the PGQL queries from the notebooks

+* OUG Norway_Six Degrees of Kevin Bacon - Movies only.dsnb - Zeppelin Notebook for Graph Studio with more advanced PGQL

+* ImDB.json - Companion template to improve look-and-feel of actor/movie graphs